 This is crucial.
 In the beginning of my yogurt-making stage of life, the majority of my fails happened when I used a new starter–as in commercial yogurt from the grocery store.
 (By the way, you can use either regular unflavored yogurt or Greek yogurt.)
 I’m convinced it’s not always that fresh.

-If you are using a crock pot, a heating pad, an electric roaster or some other creative device (see comments on the original post to learn how some of my readers do this), check your temperatures with a thermometer until you are certain you’ve got it right.
+If you are using a crock pot, a heating pad, an electric roaster or some other creative device (see 6 Ways to Incubate Yogurt Without a Yogurt Maker to learn the different ways my readers do this), check your temperatures with a thermometer until you are certain you’ve got it right.
 Test the environment, not the yogurt.
-See #3.

-3. Was your milk disturbed in any way during the incubation process?
+Was the milk disturbed in any way during the incubation process?

 If your yogurt has not set up after 8-10 hours, you could try adding more starter and putting it back in the oven.
 This works sometimes but not always.
 Worth a try.